elisa-v/sql_learning_portfolio/README.md

 5. Run them to see results (and optionally build charts in the Report Builder).

 Example:
-The following simple query can be run in Mode directly against the `tutorial.billboard_top_100_year_end` dataset:
+The following simple query can be run in Mode directly against the [`The Crunchbase dataset`](https://mode.com/sql-tutorial/sql-outer-joins#the-crunchbase-dataset) dataset:

 ```sql
 SELECT